 T-shirt quilts are something I have always loved the concept of, but I’ve struggled a bit with their style.
 One of the things that appeals to me about quilts is their graphic simplicity and regular shapes and t-shirt quilts are very often composed of irregular blocks and irregular design.

 My turning point with memory quilts came when I made Alice’s one using clothes from her first year, I kept it simple, used regular-sized blocks, complementary colours and mixed in some plain squares.
 I surprised myself by loving it so much when it was complete, so I decided to try it again on a much bigger scale with Theo’s t-shirts.

 Like many of my favourite projects I worked at this on and off for a silly length of time (over a year I think) then when I imposed an arbitrary deadline (Theo’s birthday last month) I suddenly summoned up the burst of energy to finish it quickly.

 I imposed order on the random selection of designs by using three set sizes of blocks and Kona cotton blue sashing.
 The smallest squares are 6 x 6 inches (finished) the medium 9 x 9 inches and the large 9 x 12 inches.

-I’ve now completely got over my aversion to t-shirt quilts and think with the rising cost of fabric and the amount of waste clothes we generate it makes complete sense to be reusing materials in this way, after all it’s where quilting has it’s origins.
+I’ve now completely got over my aversion to t-shirt quilts and think with the rising cost of fabric and the number of waste clothes we generate it makes complete sense to be reusing materials in this way, after all, it’s where quilting has its origins.